jseb2520/auto_bitacora/docs/DOCUMENTATION.md

 3. **Data Layer**: MongoDB models and persistence
 4. **Integration Layer**: Google Sheets integration
 5. **Scheduler**: Cron jobs for periodic tasks
+6. **Email Processing**: Gmail API integration and email parsing

 ### Workflow

-1. **Scheduled Data Fetch**:
+1. **Scheduled Email Processing**:
-   - A daily cron job runs at midnight UTC
+   - A daily cron job runs at 7PM Colombia time (UTC-5)
-   - The service fetches all transactions from Binance for the current day
+   - The service fetches transaction emails from Binance received during the current day
+   - Emails are parsed to extract transaction details
    - Transactions are stored in MongoDB
    - Unsynced transactions are synchronized with Google Sheets